lupuleasa-core/wearehostsformemes/meta-meme.md

 You need fierce memes to fight off other memes that are incoming, while keeping the usefulness to the main host.

+Rational memes are those that utilize our critical faculties, and focuses on the creation of new memes.

+Anti-rational memes are those that limit our critical faculties, and focus on preservation of what we know.

-This is called being **skeptical**.
+Being driven by rational memes is called being **skeptical**.

 &nbsp;

 Our human impulses and emotions are the first to latch onto memes.

-You need discipline and guardian memes to help against the information barrage.
+Memes found this out, hence why the things that tend to spread are emotionally loaded (anger, lust, curiosity, etc.)

 &nbsp;

 All memes have side-effects.
-Make sure to align the memes you have with positive side-effects (not just for you, the host, but also for others)
+Make sure to align the memes you have with the positive and negative side-effects you want (not just for you, the host, but also for others)

 &nbsp;